bqth29/simulated-bifurcation-algorithm/README.md

 This can also be seen as the sum of a quadratic form, a linear form and a constant term and such a formulation is the basis of many optimization problems.

-The input types must be passed to the `input_type` argument:
+The input types must be passed to the `domain` argument:

 - `spin` (default value) for a spin optimization: the optimal vector will only have ±1 values
 - `binary` for a binary optimization: the optimal vector will only have 0 or 1 values